mooore-digital/stylelint-config/CHANELOG.md

 ## [Unreleased]

+### Removed
+- Need to use multiple imports options, in favour for 1 import, with 1 exception
+  - You can still use the folllowing import options, but are not needed anymore and are automatically used based in the file type instead now
+    - SCSS `@mooore/stylelint-config/scss`
+    - Magento LESS `@mooore/stylelint-config/luma`
+    - Magento Hyva `@mooore/stylelint-config/hyva`
+  - Exception is for Snowdog (Magento SCSS) rules, this still requires our our rules to be imported with: `@mooore/stylelint-config/snowdog`

 ## [2.1.0] - 2023-01-18
 ### Added
 - Lint Order support to the CSS and SCSS rules, not the M2 related rules